 Examples of dispersion tanks are those of San Giorgio su Legnano and Cantalupo which have been the subject of improvements to increase the volumetric and dispersing capacity of the infrastructure and further lighten the load on the sewer system.
 The Sedriano tank is an example of a complex infrastructure that combines a system of tanks consisting of a first rainwater tank, an overflow tank and a dispersion tank in order to solve the problem of frequent flooding in the southern area of the municipality in compliance with the quantitative and qualitative discharge limits.

-From 1 January 2021, the CAP Group is also taking over some so-called white tanks at the exclusive service of the meteoric network.
+From 2021, the CAP Group also takes over some so-called white tanks at the exclusive service of the meteoric network.